Aaron-Tawil/aaron-tawil.github.io/public/pages/overview.md

 ## Summary

-Second-year B.Sc. student in Computer Science and Physics (Quantum Computing Program) at Tel Aviv University.
+Third-year B.Sc. student in Computer Science and Physics (Quantum Computing Program) at Tel Aviv University.
 Motivated to join a software engineering team where I can apply and expand my technical skills, gain industry experience, and contribute to innovative projects.
 Strong analytical mindset with a foundation in problem-solving, math, and computational thinking.

 ## Education

 `2023-2027` [Tel Aviv University](https://www.tau.ac.il/en/)
 - **B.Sc.** in CS and Physics
-- GPA: 88 (CS), 90 (Physics)
+- GPA: 91 (CS), 87 (Physics)

 ### Relevant Courses
 - Introduction to Computer Science (Python) – 93